nolim1t/nolim1t.github.io/satsback.md

 ## General T&C

 - Do not contact staff of all venues regarding the promotion.
 You may contact @lncm or @lncm.box on Facebook should you have any questions
+- One claim per customer per day please
-- No responsibility shall be claimed should the payment fail due to routing issues, connectivity issues, etc.
+- No responsibility shall be claimed should the payment fail due to routing issues, connectivity issues, etc. But we have a well connected lightning node with a 99% uptime.
 - Subject to change (will be announced on @lncnx twitter and @lncm.box on facebook)
 - Bill/tab must be opened and closed on the same day
 - The bill must be within the last week